How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 \textbf{[C3] to keep the user aware of the chatbot's context:} a chatbot should provide a way to inform the user of the current context, especially for complex tasks.
-According to \cite{jain2018convey}, context can be inferred from explicit user input, or assumed based data from previous interactions.
-In both cases, user and chatbot should be on the same page about the chatbot's contextual state \cite{jain2018convey}, giving the users the opportunity to clarify possible misunderstandings \cite{gnewuch2017towards}. \cite{jain2018evaluating} highlighted that participants reported negative experience when finding ``\textit{mismatching between chatbot's real context and their assumptions of the chatbot context.}''
+According to \citet{jain2018convey}, context can be inferred from explicit user input, or assumed based on data from previous interactions.
+In both cases, the user and chatbot should be on the same page about the chatbot's contextual state \citep{jain2018convey}, providing the users the opportunity to clarify possible misunderstandings \citep{gnewuch2017towards}. \citet{jain2018evaluating} highlighted that participants reported negative experience when finding ``mismatch[es] between [a] chatbot's real context and their assumptions of the chatbot context.''
+We identified three strategies used to provide understanding to a chatbot: